razshare/catpaw/README.md

 ### Note

 When launching the "currently opened file" profile, make sure that file includes in some manner a global `main` function.<br/>
-Regardless, the cli should warn you if such function is nor present in the global scope.
+Regardless, the cli should warn you if such function is not present in the global scope.